Social Anxiety - Rejection

 • Trouble stating your opinion, asking for something, or disagreeing because of what others might think of you

-If you want more information about your symptoms, take this anonymous self-assessment.
-The Counseling Center offers a specialized treatment program, Tackling Society, specifically to address symptoms of social anxiety.
+If you want more information about your symptoms, take an anonymous self-assessment.
+The Counseling Center offers a specialized workshops, Anxiety Toolbox, specifically to address symptoms of anxiety.
 The Communication Center at JMU (1st floor of the Student Success Center), provides support for developing and delivering presentations as well as overcoming public speaking anxiety.

 What You Can Do If Think You Have Social Anxiety